Primary Navigation Mobile

 To protect against accidents during high winds, there is a protocol in place to close the QE II Bridge.
 If crosswinds are 50mph or more, or headwinds are 60mph, the speed limit for vehicles travelling over the bridge is restricted to 30mph.

 If the crosswinds exceed 55mph or headwinds exceed 65mph, lanes are closed based on wind direction.
 If crosswinds are expected to reach or exceed 60mph, or headwinds to reach or exceed 70mph, the QE II Bridge is closed to all vehicles.
 At this point, traffic is diverted through the tunnels.
+The bridge re-opens once the strong winds have passed.

 Both the QE II Bridge and tunnels are also closed for scheduled maintenance and routine inspections on certain dates, although typically only one or the other will be shut at any given time to allow traffic to continue making the crossing.
-These essential works usually take place overnight, so it’s worth checking before you travel to make sure the crossing is fully operational.
+Such essential works usually take place overnight, so it’s worth checking before you travel to make sure the crossing is fully operational.
 Updates on closure times and dates can be found on the National Highways website.